SrRopBrian/SrRopBrian/README.md

 - 👋 Hi, I’m @Rop Brian
-- 👀 I’m interested in Android and Web Development
+- 👀 I’m interested in Android Development
-- 🌱 I’m currently learning HTML, CSS, PHP, Javascript and C
+- 🌱 I’m currently learning C, Kotlin, HTML and CSS.
-- 💞️ I’m looking to collaborate on a web project
+- 💞️ I’m looking to collaborate on an android app project.
 - 📫 You can reach me via email @kipngenobrian070@gmail.com

 <!---